patryckibianco/take-your-note-consumer/README.md

 ## Take Your Note Consumer

-###### This is a sample that consumes a RabbitMQ queue to send a e-mail with notes created with project Take Your Notes asynchronously
+###### This is a sample that consumes a RabbitMQ queue and uses the NodeMailer to send a e-mail with notes created with project Take Your Notes asynchronously

 **Just run the command bellow and make a GET request passing parameter :send_email_flag with value 1 in Take Your Notes API**